 It’s strawberry season!
-Whether you’re harvesting a bounty in your own backyard or toting a week’s worth from the market or grocers, you’ll want to know how to keep them fresh as long as possible and get them ready to eat.
+Whether you’re harvesting a bounty in your own backyard or toting a week’s worth from the market or grocers, you’ll want to know how to clean strawberries and keep them fresh as long as possible.

 There are a couple of schools of thought about cleaning strawberries.
 One is that you should not wash them until you’re ready to eat them because moisture on the berries can deteriorate them more quickly.